hari-kris/harinath-cv/index.md

 * French - Basic

 ### Paper Published
+* BUDDI Table Factory: A toolbox for generating synthetic documents with annotated tables and cellsBUDDI Table Factory: A toolbox for generating synthetic documents with annotated tables and cells CODS-COMAD '23: Proceedings of the 6th Joint International Conference on Data Science & Management of Data (10th ACM IKDD CODS and 28th COMAD)January 2023 · Jan 4, 2023
+* ANALYSIS AND MEASUREMENT OF THE HEVC ENCODER COMPLEXITY FOR PERFORMANCE OPTIMIZATIONANALYSIS AND MEASUREMENT OF THE HEVC ENCODER COMPLEXITY FOR PERFORMANCE OPTIMIZATION
+International Journal of Pure and Applied Mathematics · Nov 8, 2018
 * Demo Track, “SMTAnalytics.AI: A Predictive and Preventive Intelligence Platform for SMT Manufacturing,” CODS-COMAD, Jan 2021.
 * HEVC Encoder Analysis at International Conference on Innovations & Discoveries in Engineering
-* Applied Research Track: “BTF BUDDI Table Factory: Sythentic Table Factory“ CODS-COMAD, Jan 2023.

 ### Patent

-* DEXTER: A System to extract content from tables for Medical Health Documents
+* DEXTER: A System to extract content from tables for Medical Health Documents [LINK](https://patents.google.com/patent/US20220284722A1/en?oq=US20220284722A1)
 * SMTAnalytics.AI: A Predictive and Preventive Intelligence Platform for Surface Mount Technology Manufacturing of electronics
 * Predictive Analytics for the fitness of Test Plan